quantifish/TagGrowth/README.md

 Please see the examples folder for an example of how to run the model.

-##Simulation

-Simulation is done in `examples/simulation/ATR.R`.

-##Estimation
+##Case study

+A case stduy is done using Antarctic toothfish in `examples/case_study/`.
+The tag-recapture (`TR.RData`) and aging (`AGE.RData`) data are linked using the script `Link_AGE_TR.R`.
+The linked data set is provided in `data/ATR_mod.RData`.
+The original data sets `TR.RData` and `AGE.RData` are not provided.

 We implement this model using the Template Model Builder (TMB) software called from R using the TMB package (https://github.com/kaskr/adcomp).
-The model is written in C++ `inst/executables/ATR.cpp`, and an R script `examples/estimation/ATR.R` loads the data and fits the model.
+The model is written in C++ `inst/executables/ATR.cpp`, and an R script `Fit_Models.R` loads the data and fits the model.
+The script `plot.R` is also provided to plot the outputs of the case study.

+##Simulation study

+A simulation study based on Antarctic toothfish is done in `examples/simulation_study/`.
+Simulation is done in `Simulate_Growth.R`.
+Estimation is then done using `Estimate_Simulations.R`.
+The script `plot.R` is also provided to plot the outputs of the case study.

 ##Further reading